Question from Roland: I have a laptop that’s provided by my employer for business use. I have a question about also using it at home for personal use.

 Please don’t consider my answer as being judgmental or “preachy” Roland, because it isn’t meant that way at all.
 I’m just trying to help you look out for your own best interests.

 It sounds like your only concern is over what effect your political differences could have on your job and the workplace environment.
-And sadly, that could well be a legitimate concern.
+Unfortunately, that could well be a legitimate concern.

 I wish you the very best of luck!